The Odor of Sanctity

 Multiple saints and mystics have been reported to emit sweet floral fragrances — during life, at death, or from their bodies after death — a phenomenon attributed to supernatural holiness but with several proposed natural explanations.

 The odor of sanctity — a sweet, floral fragrance attributed to the presence or remains of a holy person — is one of the oldest and most widely attested mystical phenomena across both Catholic and Eastern Orthodox traditions.
+It has been reported during life, at death, or from the bodies of saints and mystics after death.

 Representative Cases